kjhass/PublicKB/Container Services/getting-started-with-kubernetes.md

 ### Description

-By using our Ansible scripts, customers can create a Kubernetes cluster on CenturyLink Cloud infrastructure by running a single script.
+By using Ansible scripts, customers can create a Kubernetes cluster on CenturyLink Cloud infrastructure by running a single script.

 To see the source code of our Kubernetes Cluster Creation Ansible scripts, please visit our github repo: [https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc](https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc)

-By using our Ansible scripts, customers can create a Kubernetes cluster on CenturyLink Cloud infrastruture by running a single script.

 ### Audience

 CenturyLink Cloud Users, Developers, Operations, System Engineers, Architects.

 ### Impact
-After following the instructions this article, the user should have a working Kubernetes cluster on CenturyLink.
+After following the instructions in this article, you should have a working Kubernetes cluster on CenturyLink.

 ### Clusters of VMs or Physical Servers, your choice.

-- We support Kubernetes clusters on both Virtual Machines or Physical Servers.
-If you want to use physical servers for the worker nodes (minions), simple use the --minion_type=bareMetal flag.
+- CenturyLink supports Kubernetes clusters on both Virtual Machines or Physical Servers.
+If you want to use physical servers for the worker nodes (minions), simply use the --minion_type=bareMetal flag.
 - For more information on physical servers, visit: https://www.ctl.io/bare-metal/)
 - Physical serves are only available in the VA1 and GB3 data centers.
-- VMs are available in all 13 of our public cloud locations.
+- VMs are available in all of CenturyLink's public cloud locations.

 ### Requirements